Geometric Model Predictive Path Integral for Agile UAV Control with Online Collision Avoidance: Methodology

 \subsection{Geometric Control in Candidate MPPI Trajectories}

-In existing implementations, the rollout command sequences $\vect{u}^k_j$ in \ac{MPPI} rollouts are generated solely by adding noise $\delta{\vect{u}_j^k}$ sampled from a normal distribution to the nominal command sequence $\vect{u}^{\text{nom}}_j$.
-These rollouts can explore the space for a collision-free trajectory, but are not efficient at precisely following reference trajectories.
-Unlike rollouts generated randomly, utilizing a method controlling the \ac{UAV} directly on the SE(3) group~\cite{lee2010se3} allows generating rollouts that track the reference trajectory as well as a standalone SE(3) controller.
+In \ac{MPPI}, the rollout command sequences $\vect{u}^k_j$ are generated by adding random noise $\delta{\vect{u}_j^k}$ to the nominal command sequence~$\vect{u}^{\text{nom}}_j$.
+Such rollouts explore the space for a collision-free trajectory, but are not efficient at precisely following reference trajectories.
+This motivates the search for rollout methods, which would allow precise trajectory tracking.
+One such option is a geometric SE(3) controller.